 • Trouble sleeping

-Within about 72 hours, the above symptoms intensify.
-They may be intense for about a week.
+Within 72 hours symptoms may intensify.
 Other symptoms that can arise within a few days after the last dose include:

 • Diarrhea, vomiting and nausea